 The DCUSA Panel established a Working Group to assess DCP 183.
 This Working Group consists of DNO and Ofgem representatives.
 Meetings were held in open session and the minutes and papers of each meeting are available on the DCUSA website – www.dcusa.co.uk.

 The Working Group developed a consultation document (Attachment 4) to gather information and feedback from market participants.
+This consultation was issued to all DCUSA Parties and the Distribution Charging Methodology Forum (DCMF) distribution list.

 DCP 183 CONSULTATION